Critical heat current fluctuations in Curie-Weiss model in and out of equilibrium: Conclusions

 On the methodological side, the paper demonstrates that current fluctuations in large systems can be effectively characterized by combining two complementary approaches: The recently developed path integral approach~\cite{lazarescu2019large,herpich2020njp,gopal2022large,vroylandt2020efficiency}, which characterizes conditional current fluctuations at a specific fixed point, and the two-state model~\cite{nguyen2020exponential}, which accounts for stochastic switching between fixed points.
 We also note that conditional current fluctuations, considered on their own, have recently attracted some attention in the literature~\cite{fiore2021current,vroylandt2020efficiency}.

 \acknowledgments

 The authors thank Ashwin Gopal for useful comments on the path integral approach to current fluctuations.
 K.P.\ acknowledges the financial support of the National Science Centre, Poland, under the project No.\ 2023/51/D/ST3/01203.
-This research was funded in whole or in part by National Science Centre (2023/51/D/ST3/01203).
-For the purpose of Open Access, the authors have applied a CC-BY public copyright licence to any Author Accepted Manuscript (AAM) version arising from this submission.